-As I briefly mentioned on the Nevada State Museum page and a few other pages, one big thing to understanding Las Vegas is that it has always had a really big name - like, worldwide big.
+As I briefly mentioned on the Nevada State Museum page and a few other pages, one big thing to understanding Las Vegas is that for so long, its had a really big name - like, worldwide big.

 But for a long time, it was actually a small town.

 By most all measures, particularly by city standards, Las Vegas is a very young city compared to other well known cities.
-To illustrate this point, I've written this out in sequential rather than chart form, for you to more easily see the numbers side by side.
+To illustrate this point, let me run some quick numbers by you of nearby popular cities in 1980;

-Las Vegas was a little less than 1/4th the size of Phoenix, the next smallest city.
+Las Vegas was a less than 1/4th the size of Phoenix, the next smallest city.

-As you can see, the differences between the numbers for Las Vegas and these other well known cities were huge.
+As you can see, the differences between the population numbers for Las Vegas and these other well known cities weren't big ... they were huge.

 The key operative phrase above, 'by city standards' applies on various levels and following are the reasons why I think it made for critical disadvantages for the city of Las Vegas.